 I call the boxed versions yellow or orange macaroni snackies.
 No discernible flavor, but somehow, it still elicits major cravings.

 Seriously, do any of you taste cheese in the K or Annie box of macaroni and cheese?
-I just taste a weird, artificial flavor that isn’t cheesy, but I like it, and sometimes, I desperately need to eat it…like I will die if I don’t eat it.
+I just taste a weird, artificial flavor that isn’t cheese to me, but I like it, and sometimes, I desperately need to eat it, like I will die if I don’t eat it.
 Of course I like to doctor it up with Sriracha and a handful of whatever real cheese I have on hand, and I always have a box of Annie’s O or K on hand.
 It’s like a strange macaroni OCD.
 In fact, if I don’t have the purple or blue boxes in my cupboard, my cupboard seems naked.
-Now that I’ve come up with this recipe, I may be able to part with it – but then again, as mentioned, I don’t consider it macaroni and cheese, just a yellow or orange macaroni snack that I really, really need every so often!
+Now that I’ve come up with this recipe, I may be able to part with it – but then again, as mentioned, I don’t consider it ‘true’ macaroni and cheese, just a yellow or orange yummy snack that I really, really need every so often!

 Finally, I love hot and spicy food, which is kind of weird since I couldn’t handle hot and spicy anything until my late 20’s.
 Before that, I remember ordering nachos at Mexican restaurants, my key phrase being “No jalapenos, please”.
 They added them anyway, and I’d have to pick them out one by one because I didn’t want to send it back and risk getting something gross in my nachos (I’ve seen and read enough reports about this disgusting practice to make me extra paranoid).
 I think they enjoyed effin’ with me – or they were just hard of hearing twenty-somethings (???).

 Now I ask for extra jalapenos and barely get any.